JianuoCao/TEXEDO/README.md

   <img src="assets/images/overview.png" alt="TEXEDO pipeline overview" width="100%">
 </p>

 TEXEDO is a text-to-motion pipeline for the Unitree G1 humanoid.
-It generates multiple candidate motions from a language prompt, decodes them into a 36-dimensional robot motion format, scores them with dynamic and semantic verifiers, and selects the best candidate at test time.
+It generates multiple candidate motions from a language prompt, decodes them into a 36-dimensional g1 robot motion format, scores them with dynamic and semantic verifiers, and selects the best candidate for deployment.

 ## Highlights

-- FSQ motion tokenizer for 36-dim Unitree G1 motion.
+- FSQ motion tokenizer for Unitree G1 motion.
 - FLAN-T5 generator over discrete motion tokens.
-- Dynamic and semantic verifiers for best-of-N candidate selection.
+- Dynamic and semantic verifiers for motion scoring.
-- Public dataset and released checkpoints hosted on Hugging Face.
+- Open-source dataset and released checkpoints.

 ## Installation